jdavibedoya/SE_Wave-U-Net/README.md

 ## Training and Testing
 To train the models, use the ``python Training.py`` command with the desired configuration (e.g. ``python Training.py with cfg.L1_STFT_Mel``).

 Pre-trained weights of the explored model variants can be downloaded [here](www.embolia.com).
 Unzip them into the checkpoints subfolder of this repository.

+Below is an example of how to make a prediction on an audio file:
+``python Predict.py with cfg.L1_STFT_Mel model_path="checkpoints/06/06-100000" input_path="/data/audio/raw/noisy_speech.wav" output_path="/estimates"``

 ## Requirements